Title: Chair and Associate Professor of Computer Science

 Dr. Stephen B. Rainwater is Chair and Associate Professor of Computer Science at the

 University of Texas at Tyler.
-His professional career spans more than forty years
+His professional career spans more than four decades

-as an educator in computer science and mathematics at the community college and university
+as an educator in computer science and mathematics at the postsecondary level; the

-At UT Tyler, he has served as President of the Faculty Senate and is campus director/PI of the NSF-funded undergraduate research grant program (LSAMP) which endeavors to increase the number of students from underrepresented groups pursuing graduate degrees in STEM fields.
+At UT Tyler, he has served as President of the Faculty Senate and since 1992 has been the campus director/PI of an NSF-funded undergraduate research grant program (LSAMP) which endeavors to increase the number of students from underrepresented populations pursuing graduate degrees in STEM fields.
 In 2006, Dr. Rainwater was recognized with the UT System Chancellor's Council Outstanding Teaching Award.
 In 2011, he received the US President's Volunteer Service Award for his work in computing education.
 From 2008 to 2015, he held appointment as the Lecil and Barbara Chandler Professor of Computer Science.
-Dr. Rainwater has published over twenty articles in refereed journals and conference proceedings as well as thirty-five presentations at academic conferences.
+Dr. Rainwater has published over twenty-five articles in refereed journals and conference proceedings as well as thirty-five presentations at academic conferences.